cssbreno/git-comandos-essenciais/README.md

 ```

 💡 **What is the staging area?**
-Basically, it’s like saying: *"Ok, I want to include these changes in my next commit"*.
+Basically, it's like saying: *"Ok, I want to include these changes in my next commit"*.
 That means changes are prepared before being saved to the history.

 ---

 ### 4. Save (commit) your changes

-Now that you know about the staging area, let’s understand what a commit is:
+Now that you know about the staging area, let's understand what a commit is:

-> ✍️ A **commit** saves all changes made to the project’s history, and you can (and should) describe what changed.
+> ✍️ A **commit** saves all changes made to the project's history, and you can (and should) describe what changed.

 ```bash
 # Commit with a message